artmg/lubuild/help/configure/Windows.md

     normally without needing the Rescue Disk or changing the BIOS boot order.

 NB: there was [one report](https://libredd.it/r/VeraCrypt/comments/m8b4hc/) that turning off FastBoot might also work around this issue, but we did not want to try that.

+### Reinstall Windows on encrypted system disk

+If you have Veracrypt System Partition encrypted, and you want to reinstall Windows:
+* I want to overwrite the system files with new copies to fix issues, but leave my data intact
+	* theoretically you should be able to do this leaving the encryption on
+* I want to wipe my disk and reinstall my system with a fresh copy of Windows, ready to pass onto someone else, but without putting my data at risk
+	* if I need to remove System Partition encryption, how do I protect my data from inspection?
+		* if I rmdir folders and choose A (All), System Partition encryption does not interpret the filesystem but simply encrypts and decrypts the lot.
+This means that data could theoretically be recovered post-deletion if it has not yet been overwritten.
+	* You could simply reinstall Windows using a bootable ISO (e.g. via the Media Creation Tool) and remove the old System Partition to restart from scratch.
+		* you may also remove the old recovery partition,
+			* most of the time anything non-MS that it contains is only bloatware
+			* unless you have some very esoteric OEM hardware that requires special drivers and software
+		* then during Windows 11 install it will create a new one for you

+Refer to the installation flows at the top of this article for other help.

 ## Hardware misc